On Stage (Elvis Presley album)

-On Stage (subtitled February, 1970) is a live album by American singer Elvis Presley, released on RCA Records LSP-4362 in June 1970.
+On Stage (subtitled February, 1970) is a live album by American singer Elvis Presley, released by RCA Records in June 1970.
 It was recorded between February 17 and 19, 1970 and August 22 and 25, 1969 at the International Hotel, Las Vegas, Nevada.
 The album reached number 13 on both the Billboard 200 and country music charts.
 It was certified Gold on February 23, 1971, and Platinum on July 15, 1999, by the Recording Industry Association of America.

 Content

 On Stage was an immediate follow up to From Memphis to Vegas/From Vegas to Memphis, which also featured live recordings.
-Unlike the previous release, however, this album focused on songs that were not, at the time, associated with Elvis.
+Unlike the previous release, however, this album focused on songs that were not, at the time, associated with Elvis Presley.

-The album features the worldwide number one single "The Wonder of You", which topped both the United States Adult Contemporary tracks chart and the British music chart.
+The album features the worldwide number one single "The Wonder of You", which topped both the United States Adult Contemporary tracks chart and the UK Singles Chart.
 Other selections include "See See Rider", "Yesterday", Tony Joe White's "Polk Salad Annie", Del Shannon's "Runaway", and a version of "Let It Be Me".
-"See See Rider" would go on to become Elvis' frequent introductory number at his concerts up to his last performance at the (now defunct) Market Square Arena in Indianapolis Indiana on June 26, 1977, while "Polk Salad Annie" also became a regular part of his repertoire.
-The album is notable for not showing Elvis' name anywhere on the cover.
+"See See Rider" would go on to become Presley's frequent introductory number at his concerts up to his last performance at the (now defunct) Market Square Arena in Indianapolis, Indiana on June 26, 1977, while "Polk Salad Annie" also became a regular part of his repertoire.
+The album is notable for not showing Presley's name anywhere on the cover.

 The album has remained in print since its release date and has sold more than ten million copies globally.
-On January 8, 2010, it was announced that a Legacy Edition would be released, to follow the Legacy Edition release of From Elvis In Memphis in the spring of 2010.
+On January 8, 2010, it was announced that a Legacy Edition would be released, to follow the Legacy Edition release of From Elvis in Memphis in the spring of 2010.